microsoft/SymCrypt-OpenSSL/SymCryptProvider/README.md

 # SymCrypt Provider
 The SymCrypt provider implements the [OpenSSL provider interface](https://docs.openssl.org/3.0/man7/provider/) to supply cryptographic operations from SymCrypt to OpenSSL's libcrypto.so.
 The provider interface was added in OpenSSL 3 and has largely replaced the functionality of the engine interface.
-The SymCrypt provider will accept and forward all cryptographic operations it supports to SymCrypt.
+For OpenSSL 1.1.1 and legacy function support in OpenSSL 3, see the [SymCrypt engine](../SymCryptEngine/).

 All cryptographic operations using the EVP APIs in OpenSSL 3 are handled by a provider.
 The deprecated legacy APIs, hardcoded with a specific algorithm name (e.g., RSA_*) will not use providers, and should not be used in OpenSSL 3.
 The OpenSSL implementations are found in the default